 Joker might just be the ultimate Raid Boss amiibo — that is, in terms of versatility.
-This is thanks to his hard-coded combos, which are the most impressive of any AI in Super Smash Bros.
+This is thanks to his hard-coded combos, which are arguably the most impressive of any AI in Super Smash Bros.
 Ultimate.
 Joker can do it all: he can use dragdown up air combos, gun dashing, and guaranteed smash attack follow-ups.
 It’s clear that the developers wanted this FP to be flashy, and they’ve certainly achieved that goal.
 Joker isn’t quite as impressive in the competitive scene, but he’s still a solid mid-tier fighter who is well worth your time.
 Before we continue, we’ve got even more information on Joker’s strengths and weaknesses over at his wiki page, so be sure to bookmark it for later if you’re interested.
 Otherwise, let’s jump right into today’s training!

 Special thanks to Dreamy Jay and Leeya for contributing Joker’s training information!

-- Down smash: This is a great get-off-me move, as it packs high speed, power, and range.
-Use it to KO your FP when you’re next to it.
-You can use this one near the ledge as well!
+- Forward tilt is Joker’s most useful close-ranged option.
+It hits twice, and AI opponents often drop their guard after the first hit and take damage.
+Down smash is a great get-off-me move, as it packs high speed, power, and range.
+Use it to KO your FP when you’re right next to it.
+Both forward tilt and down smash are effective near the ledge as well!

 Raid Boss Training

-- Neutral attack: Joker’s jab is more useful when you’re training a Raid Boss FP instead of a competitive one.
-Its startup is slightly faster than forward tilt, making it a good get-off-me move.
+- Forward tilt strikes twice and deals good damage.
+Joker’s neutral attack is actually rather good on a Raid Boss; its startup is slightly faster than forward tilt, making it a good interrupter at point-blank range.
 It doesn’t deal much damage, though.

 If you would like to read more amiibo training guides, please follow this link.